-A healthy weight is important because underweight, overweight and obesity, can have an adverse effect on firefighting performance, safety and on general health.
-Height and weight measurements and the calculation of Body Mass Index (BMI) are in the majority of cases a suitable means of confirming the weight category of individuals.
-The following table identifies the relevant BMI ranges and the associated weight categories.
+A healthy weight is important because underweight, overweight and obesity, can have an adverse effect on a firefighters performance, safety and general health.
+Height and weight measurements and the calculation of Body Mass Index (BMI) are, in the majority of cases, a suitable means of confirming the weight category of individuals.
+The following table identifies the relevant BMI ranges and the associated weight categories:

 |Underweight||Less than 18.5|